 The AMPLITUDE parameter allows for the specification of an amplitude by which the flux values are scaled (mainly used for nonlinear static and dynamic calculations).
 Thus, in that case the values entered on the \CFLUX card are interpreted as reference values to be multiplied with the (time dependent) amplitude value to obtain the actual value.
 At the end of the step the reference value is replaced by the actual value at that time.
 In subsequent steps this value is kept constant unless it is explicitly redefined or the amplitude is defined using TIME=TOTAL TIME in which case the amplitude keeps its validity.
-Note that, if for a given degree of freedom in a given node a \CFLUX card with AMPLITUDE is defined, this amplitude applies to all \CFLUX card without AMPLITUDE is defined, no amplitude applies to all \CFLUX cards reviously defined within the same step for this degree of freedom in this node.
+Note that, if for a given degree of freedom in a given node a \CFLUX card with AM-PLITUDE is defined, this amplitude applies to all \CFLUX cards previously defined within the same step for this degree of freedom in this node.
+Similarly, if for a given degree of freedom in a given node a \CFLUX card without AMPLI-TUDE is defined, no amplitude applies to all \CFLUX cards reviously defined within the same step for this degree of medom in this node.
+The TIME DELAY parameter modifies the AMPLITUDE parameter.
+As such, TIME DELAY must be preceded by an AMPLITUDE name.
+TIME DELAY is a time shift by which the AMPLITUDE definition it refers to is moved in positive time direction.
+For instance, a TIME DELAY of 10 means that for time t the amplitude is taken which applies to time t-10.
+The TIME DELAY parameter must only appear once on one and the same keyword card.